 Your First request to AfterPay API

 In order to send requests to AfterPay an AfterPay account is needed.
 To create a new account, register on the My Account page.
 The API key will be generated automatically after account creation.
+If you don't see it immediately, refresh the "Account" page after a few seconds and it will appear.
+The page also shows you how long the key will be valid.
 Your API Key is stored in your account and will be used for authentication.
 API Keys have to be present in every request.

 Let’s start with the easiest request in the AfterPay API - the GetVersion request.
 GetVersion does not require any input parameters (except your API key of course) and returns the simple message containing only the version of the API.
 This example serves as a baseline for future requests and introduces the core concepts in AfterPay API.

 Generally all our requests can be tested with Postman, however you can use any other API-Testing application.

 Insert the https://sandbox.afterpay.io/api/v3/version to the URL input box and select the corresponding method (GET in this tutorial) from the dropdown list.
 If the "Send" button is pressed, the request is sent to the AfterPay server and the response can be seen in the Postman window.